snowplow-archive/snowplow.github.com/_posts/2014-05-14-introducing-self-describing-json.md

 * This is a JSON Schema
 * It was created by us (Snowplow Analytics)
 * It is version 1-0-0 as per [SchemaVer] [schemaver]
-* It describes a click on an ad
+* It describes an ad click

 So far, so good.
-But we now have a few problems:
+But we now have a few serious gaps in our knowledge:

-1. All our knowledge about the schema is _implicit knowledge_ - it's not written down anywhere, and the schema itself does not know these four key facts about itself
+1. All our knowledge about the schema is _implicit knowledge_ - it's not written down anywhere
-2. Even worse,
+2. The JSON Schema itself does not know these four key facts about itself
+3. The individual JSON has no direct association with its schema

+Combined, these knowledge gaps leave us in a tight spot: when we come back to a folder full of our JSONs, how will we know how to validate them?
+This is where self-describing JSON comes in:

+* We want the JSON Schema to contain a description of itself
+* We want the individual JSONs to record which JSON Schema they are associated with

 [enriched-event-pojo]: https://github.com/snowplow/snowplow/blob/0.9.2/3-enrich/scala-common-enrich/src/main/scala/com.snowplowanalytics.snowplow.enrich/common/outputs/CanonicalOutput.scala
 [tracker-protocol]: https://github.com/snowplow/snowplow/wiki/snowplow-tracker-protocol